 Once the application has been reviewed by USCIS and has been accepted, applicants will be scheduled for a citizenship test and interview.
 Again, how long it will take for USCIS to schedule the interview will depend on their location and where they are filing for citizenship.
 Some districts have longer waiting lists than others.

-Once the applicants have taken the citizenship test, they will need to wait between one day and 180 days, on average, to be able to take the Oath of Allegiance and become a citizen of the U.S. Again, the district where they live will determine the waiting time.
+Once the applicants have taken the citizenship test, they will need to wait for one to 180 days, on average, to be able to take the Oath of Allegiance and become a citizen of the U.S. Again, the district where they live will determine the waiting time.
 Since the length of time taken to process citizenship requests can vary widely, N-400 applicants may track the status of their citizenship applications online.
 This can help give them a sense of how long the process will take.

 Check out “7 Great Posts on US Citizenship” for more information on the U.S. citizenship process.